gabrielbaiduc/litenet/docs/journal.md

 # Litenet Project Journal

-## 2024-11-02
+## 2024-11-02 (Morning Update)

 **NOTE TO SELF:** """The tone of this summary, along with the language and the depth of explanation detail is very sensible.
 Use this as a template for future summaries."""

-Today focused on setting up the development environment.
+This morning we focused on setting up the development environment.

 Created the project and associated local and github repositories.
 Set up the initial project structure with `roadmap.md` and `journal.md` for planning and progress tracking.

-Started with an ambitious plan including various development tools (linters, formatters, documentation generators), but decided to take a more minimalistic approach.
-The reasoning is simple: add complexity only when needed.
-This should help us focus on the core functionality first.

-Set up a conda environment with just the essentials: Python 3.11 (initially tried 3.13 but stepped back for better compatibility), NumPy for testing and benchmarking, pytest for testing, and CMake for our C build system.
-On the C side, we're using the system's clang compiler (via Xcode Command Line Tools) instead of gcc, as it's the natural choice for macOS.
+Set up a conda environment with just the essentials: Python 3.11,  NumPy for testing and benchmarking, pytest for testing, and CMake for our C build system.
+We're using clang as our C compiler.

 Created the basic project structure that supports both Python and C components.
 The Python part is set up as an installable package using setup.py, which will allow us to test the library as we build it.
-The C part is configured with CMake, providing a foundation for our performance-critical tensor operations.
-Tested the setup with a simple "Hello World" C program to verify the build system works correctly.
+The C part is configured with CMake.

-Created a .gitignore file to keep the repository clean of build artifacts and system-specific files.
-Decided to postpone creating a README.md and publishing to PyPI until we have some useful functionality implemented.
+Created the configuration files for the C build system with CMake (tested), Python package configuration with setup.py (tested), and a .gitignore file.

 Key decisions made today:
 - Keep the setup minimal but expandable
 - Use Python for high-level API and C for performance-critical operations
 - Set up the project as an installable package from the start
-- Organize code in a way that separates Python and C components clearly

-Next steps will focus on implementing the basic tensor structure in C, following the roadmap we created yesterday.

 ## 2024-11-02 (Afternoon Update)

 Refined project focus.
-We're prioritizing time-series forecasting capabilities first.

-Updated the roadmap to reflect this priority shift.
-Added specific sections for time-series operations and forecasting models.Restructured initial focus areas to emphasize time-series functionality
+We'll try to prioritize time-series forecasting capabilities first, then update the roadmap to reflect this priority shift by adding specific sections for time-series operations and forecasting models.

-Next steps remain the same - implementing basic tensor structure, but with additional consideration for time-series specific requirements.
+Decided to implement N-D Tensors from the get-go.
+Made a granular task list to implement the Core Tensor Data Structure and Fundamental Tensor Operations with several simplifying design decisions.

+Began implementing the Tensor data structure in C @ src/c/core/tensor/`tensor.h` and `tensor.c`.